Greek vote fails to derail Europe's ECB-driven share rally

 LONDON, Jan 26 (Reuters) - Greek stocks fell in volatile trade on Monday after anti-austerity party Syriza swept to victory in Sunday’s election, while other European equities kept rising on the promise of European Central Bank bond-buying.

-Athens’s ATG index fell 3.2 percent, led lower by a slump in banks such as Piraeus Bank, down 17.6 percent, and Alpha Bank, down 11.6 percent, as investors fretted about a possible stand-off with Greece’s EU/IMF lenders and possible implications for liquidity and depositor confidence in the sector.
+Athens’s ATG index fell 3.2 percent, led lower by banks such as Piraeus Bank, down 17.6 percent, and Alpha Bank, down 11.6 percent, as investors fretted about a possible stand-off with Greece’s EU/IMF lenders.

 Greek shares briefly turned positive in volatile trade before turning lower again, after leftwing leader Alexis Tsipras struck a deal to form a government with a right-wing party that also opposes the terms of Greece’s 240 million euro bailout.